duncanbradley/axis-extension/draft.md

 The question ‘Is it a big number?’ is often raised on the BBC radio programme _More or Less_ when probing eye-catching statistics.
 A figure of several million pounds may initially seem large but may represent a small proportion of total government spending.
 In data visualisation, this contextual information can be displayed, but is often ommited by default.
 In this study, we investigate how *this design choice* affects interpretations of numbers’ magnitudes.
 The magnitude of plotted values is interpreted as larger when the y-axis terminates close to these values, and fails to accomodate a denominator.
 Thus, we evaluate the consequences of default settings in data visualisation software.

-truncated -> default? even though truncated is technically correct, don’t want to confuse readers with the typical use of the term.
-Also don’t want to overplay the default setting, given that we were selective here.
-Could go with ‘denominator present/absent’ but this will be confusing when it comes to experiment 2.

-AE2: in no-denominator condition, should there be a 2nd sentence explaining that the denominator is *the same* for all x, even if it’s doesn’t state the number?

 # Related Work

 # Experiment 1 - Overview